rojo-rbx/rojo/README.md

 It's designed for power users who want to use the **best tools available** for building games, libraries, and plugins.

-This is the main Rojo repository, containing the binary and project server component.
-For the source for the Roblox plugin, [see the rojo-plugin repository](https://github.com/LPGhatguy/rojo-plugin).
+This is the main Rojo repository, containing the Rojo CLI.
+The Roblox Studio plugin is contained in [the rojo-plugin repository](https://github.com/LPGhatguy/rojo-plugin).

-The master branches of both respositories should always pass all tests and be functional, but are not suitable for production use!

 ## Features